Astronomers glimpse a planetary core 730 light-years away

 Weird and wonderful planets beyond our solar system

-This is an artist's concept of a ringed planet passing in front of its host star.
-It shows how "puffy" a ringed planet may look to us from afar.
+This is an artist's concept of a ringed plane